suuoh/suuoh.github.io/README.md

 About
 -----
-Welcome to the GitHub project for my website!
-I love learning as I go, so this README is where I save cool or interesting resources that I find for future use!
+Welcome to the GitHub project for my personal website!

 License
 -------
-All following files, directories, and their contents are Copyright 2013 Melvin Chien with all rights reserved:
+All following files, directories, and their contents are Copyright 2013 Melvin Chien:
 * blog/
 * images/
 * about.html